cheqd/data-api/README.md

 By default, the endpoint returns the data for the **last 30 days**.

 If `did` or `resource` is not specified, it will both DID and DLR analytics data, sorted by date in descending order.
-By default, the response is paginated with a limit of 100 results per page.
+By default, the response is paginated with a limit of **100 results per page**.
+It's harder to paginate through responses on the combined endpoints, so where possible it is recommended to query DIDs and DLRs separately.

-#### Query Parameters
+#### Optional Query Parameters

+These optional query paramaters can be used to filter the results that are returned from the API.

 * `startDate`: Start date for the analytics data.
+If you provide *just* this parameter, the *current* date will be considered the end date.
 * `endDate`: End date for the analytics data.
+If you provide *just* this parameter, the start date will be considered as 30 days prior to this date.
 * `operationType`: Operation type for the analytics data.
 It accepts the following values:
   * `createDid`
   * `updateDid`
   * `deactivateDid`
   * `createResource`
 * `ledgerOperationType`: Ledger operation type for the analytics data.
-It accepts the following values:
+(Only relevant if the underlying operation types on ledger go through a breaking change in version number and you want to filter by specific operation type.
+Otherwise, use above.)
   * `cheqd.did.v2.MsgCreateDid`
   * `cheqd.did.v2.MsgUpdateDid`
   * `cheqd.did.v2.MsgDeactivateDid`
   * `cheqd.resource.v2.MsgCreateResource`
 * `denom`: Friendly denomination used for paying fees, e.g. `CHEQ` or `USDC`.
+Note that by default the results are returned in **main denomination**, i.e., the on-ledger value in `ncheq` is convert to CHEQ.
 * `ledgerDenom`: Ledger denomination used for paying fees, e.g. `ncheq` or `ibc/498A0751C798A0D9A389AA3691123DADA57DAA4FE165D5C75894505B876BA6E4`.
-* `feePayer`: Fee payer address.
+* `feePayer`: Fee payer address, e.g., `cheqd1...xx`.
-* `success`: Whether transaction was successful.
+* `success` (boolean; default: `true`): Whether transaction was successful or not.
+By default, only successful transactions are returned.
+Allows for specifically fetching failed transaction details.
-* `page`: Page number for pagination.
+* `page` (default: `1`): Page number for pagination.
-* `limit`: Number of results per page.
+* `limit` (default: `100`): Number of results per page.

 #### Rationale